LukasBuecherl/CompBioLabsAndHW/Final_Project/README.md

 The work revolves around using the _R_ package **tidyverse**, specifically dplyr and tidyr, and the package **ggplot2** to analyze and plot the data.
 The following steps show the outline of the project:
 1. Importing the data and checking for inconsistencies
 2. Calculate the average growth rate by taking the mean of ring width increase per year over 20 years using **tidyverse**
-4. Find a way to visualize the average growth rate for the five tree species in dependence of elevation and location using **ggplot2**
+3. Find a way to visualize the average growth rate for the five tree species in dependence of elevation and location using **ggplot2**
+4. If steps 1-3 are completed early, the authors also provide an additional dataset containing information of the neighboring trees of the individuals in the original dataset within a 15 meter radius.
+If time allows, this additional dataset can be explored to see how competition influences the growth rate of an individual.
+In that case, this README file will be updated.

 Finally, it will be interesting to compare the outcome to the expected results.
 I expect the average growth rate to increase in high elevation and former colder climates.